Vampire: The Eternal Struggle: Publication history

-On April 24, 2018, Black Chantry Productions, a fan-run organization, announced the company had obtained the license to produce Vampire: The Eternal Struggle and return the game to print.
-They produced new sets of physical cards, along with expansions that were made available for free as PDFs.
-In 2020 they released the 5th Edition of the game, and used crowdfunding platform for some products.
+On April 24, 2018, Black Chantry Productions, a company founded by prominent members of the tournament scene, announced they had obtained the license to produce Vampire: The Eternal Struggle and return the game to print.
+Black Chantry as since released a steady stream of new physical products, including in 2020 a five player box set called "Fifth Edition".

 Setting

 The game is set in the World of Darkness, drawing mainly from the Vampire: The Masquerade role-playing game.
 After the events of Gehenna ended the official World of Darkness storyline, V:TES is considered a sort of alternative reality of the setting, as it continues though White Wolf publishes no further official products for the roleplaying game.

 In V:TES, each player takes on the role of a Methuselah, an ancient and manipulative vampire, who is not itself present in the struggle, but acts from afar.
 Each Methuselah will try to eliminate all others by nullifying their influence and power.
 To that end, the Methuselahs will control and manipulate a number of minions (mostly younger vampires) to attack and destroy the other Methuselahs' resources.